-The HSE committee reviews HSE performance and operational risk management.
+The HSSE Committee reviews HSSE performance and operational risk management.
 It receives detailed reports on:

-- overall HSE corporate governance - operational performance and preventative maintenance metrics - asset integrity programs - emergency preparedness, incident response and evaluation - people and process safety performance metrics - our Environment Program - developments in and compliance with applicable legislation and regulations, including those related to the environment.
+- overall HSSE corporate governance - operational performance and preventative maintenance metrics - asset integrity programs - emergency preparedness, incident response and evaluation - people and process safety performance metrics - our Environment Program - developments in and compliance with applicable legislation and regulations, including those related to the environment - prevention, mitigation and management of risks related to HSSE matters, including climate-change related risks which may adversely impact TransCanada - sustainability matters, including social, environmental and climate-change related matters - management's approach to voluntary public disclosure on HSSE matters.

-The HSE committee also receives updates on any specific areas of operational and construction risk management review being conducted by management and the results and corrective action plans flowing from internal and third party audits.
-Information about the financial and operational effects of environmental protection requirements on the capital expenditures, profit or loss and competitive position of TransCanada can be found in the MD&A in the Other information - Risks and Risk Management -Health, safety and environment section, which section of the MD&A is incorporated by reference herein.
-Generally, each year the committee or the committee Chair tours one of our existing assets or projects under development as part of its responsibility to monitor and review our HSE practices.
-Additionally, the Board and the committee have a joint site visit annually.
+The HSSE Committee also receives updates on any specific areas of operational and construction risk management review being conducted by management and the results and corrective action plans flowing from internal and third party audits.
+Information about the financial and operational effects of environmental protection requirements on the capital expenditures, profit or loss and competitive position of TransCanada can be found in the MD&A in the Other information - Enterprise Risk Management - Health, safety, sustainability and environment section, which section of the MD&A is incorporated by reference herein.
+Generally, each year the HSSE committee or the HSSE Committee Chair tours one of our existing assets or projects under development as part of its responsibility to monitor and review our health, safety, sustainability and environmental practices.
+Additionally, the Board and the HSSE Committee have a joint site visit annually.